-- Understand the various forms of child exploitation
+- Understand the different forms of child exploitation

-- Increase your knowledge of key legislation, policy, national approaches and good practice
+- Enhance your knowledge of key legislation, policy, national approaches and good practice

 “Brilliant delivery.
 Engaging and powerful as these trainers have life experience.” – CSE Health Practitioner,2019